JasonAMelancon/JoystickRocketMode/README.md

 NOTE: In my experience, KSP is not compatible with TARGET out of the box.
 There are steps that you can take to correct this, however.
 See https://forum.kerbalspaceprogram.com/index.php?/topic/187297-i-got-thrustmaster-target-t16000m-to-work-with-ksp/.

-Once this is done, download the two files in the "binaries" direcctory.
+Once this is done, download the two files in the "binaries" directory.
 Put the .tmc file wherever your TARGET scripts normally go, e.g. C:\Program Files (x86)\Thrustmaster\TARGET\scripts.
 Put the .dll into a new folder inside the GameData folder in your KSP install directory.

 ## Justification